reena-pasunuri/reena-pasunuri/README.md

 Hello!
 I'm Reena Pasunuri

-I'm an ISTQB Certified Senior Test Engineer with over five years of experience ensuring software quality across various platforms and domains.
+I'm an ISTQB Certified Test Engineer ensuring software quality across various platforms and domains.
 My expertise spans manual and automation testing for web, mobile, and API applications, with a strong understanding of the entire software development and testing lifecycle (SDLC, STLC).
 I collaborate closely with developers, product managers, and stakeholders to deliver reliable, high-quality software that meets user needs.

 My Journey